felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 ## Reinforcement Learning

-PartyLovers are now implemented with a random music taste change through `reflex considerNewMusicGenre`.
-The ConcertHalls are now implemented with a trend following algorithm.
-Through time, PartyLovers will move their preference to different music genres, as so will do the ConcertHalls.
+In the extended model [FreeTimeBDIRL](models/FreeTimeBDIRL.gaml), each `PartyLover` changes its music taste randomly through `reflex considerNewMusicGenre`.
+Each `ConcertHall` is implemented with a trend following algorithm.
+Over time, both party lovers and concert halls will alter their preference to different music genres.

-## Agent
+### Agent

 These are the new variables introduced for the `species ConcertHall`: